DHTMLX/docs-diagram/docs/api/editor/itemsdraggable_property.md

 @descr:

 The property works in org chart and mindmap modes.
-The moved item is dragged with all its children items.
+The moved item is dragged with all its children.

 @changelog: